Call and Book Your Hotel Now!

-The Brussels Capital Region accounts for nearly 9% of all exports from Belgium, and service industries add another 9%.
+The Brussels-Capital Region accounts for nearly 9% of all exports from Belgium, and service industries add another 9%.
 Some major companies include Audi Brussels (Audi manufacturing plant), Toyota Motor's headquarters, and Mercedes-Benz Group.
 The primary production areas are electronics, chemicals, printing, publishing, clothing, telecommunications, aircraft construction, and the food industry.

 The quality of life in Belgium is said to be very high, as it is listed in the world's top 20 countries in relation to life expectancy and GDP.
 The average Belgian pays one of the highest income tax rates, but one must consider that their health service is one of the best in the world.

 Brussels holds over 1,000 business conferences annually, making it the most popular conference city in Europe.
 It is rated as one of the most important financial centres in the world.
-The city’s infrastructure is very favourable in terms of starting up a new business.
-House prices have also increased in recent years, especially with the increase of young professionals settling down in Brussels making it the most expensive city to live in Belgium.
-Also for expatriates, the city is a blessing in terms of taxes, for every penny spent out of the city is tax deductible.
-About 60% of foreign companies have their headquarters in Brussels which include well-known companies like Delhaize, Besix, Sabca, etc.
+The city's infrastructure is very favourable for starting up a new business.
+House prices have also increased in recent years, especially with young professionals settling down in Brussels, making it the most expensive city to live in Belgium.